-The northern gates to the city.
-This is my favourite square in the city and a very good point to start any visit of the city as it offers a choice of the best shopping or a menu of history subdivided by period: Ancient Rome, Renaissance and Baroque.
+The Piazza del Popolo is my favourite square in Rome and a very good point to start any visit of the city.
+It offers a choice of the best shopping or a menu of history subdivided by period: Ancient Rome, Renaissance and Baroque.
 Just outside the gates we have the grand entrance to Villa Borghese.
 Just inside we have the Piazza del Popolo square.

 Much of the square was reworked during the period of Romanticism by an architect called Valadier (18/19th Century).
 The gate itself is pretty interesting and has been reworked several times up to the 18th century into the image of ancient Roman triumphal arches, very apt to welcome pilgrims arriving by road from the north.